LIFE INSURANCE RISK ASSESSMENT

 CASH VALUE: Usually No

-A single premium life insurance policy is always a MEC, which simply means that your life insurance policy will be treated as a qualified plan such as, IRA, 401K, SEP or 403(b); and will incur the same penalties if you withdraw any available cash value.
+A single premium life insurance policy is always a modified endowment contract (MEC). , which simply means that your life insurance policy will be treated as a qualified plan such as, IRA, 401K, SEP or 403(b); and will incur the same penalties if you withdraw any available cash value.